Introduction

 Several factors influence the shelf life of compostable bags:

-• Storage conditions: Proper storage in a cool, dry environment can extend the shelf life.
-Exposure to moisture, heat, or sunlight can accelerate degradation.
+- Storage conditions: Proper storage in a cool, dry environment can extend the shelf life.
+Exposure to moisture, heat, or sunlight can accelerate the degradation process.

-• Material composition: The specific materials used in the bag’s construction can impact its shelf life.
+- Material composition: The materials used in the bag can impact its shelf life.
 Some compostable materials may have longer shelf lives than others.

-• Manufacturing process: The manufacturing process can affect the bag’s durability and overall lifespan.
+- Manufacturing process: The manufacturing process can impact the durability and lifespan of the bag.

 General shelf life guidelines